Skip to aside Skip to content Skip to footer

 • Research community: Reuse of research data, transparency in the research process, overview of ongoing projects

-• Open Science ecosystem: DMP as research object
+• Open Science ecosystem: DMP as research object, linking between articles and research outputs

 • Industry: Re-use of research data